Data Science Interview AMA | Make Your Skills Marketable

 Q: What kind of portfolio is required to get into an entry-level Data Science job?

 Working on your foundation is very important for entry-level data science jobs.
-Having a good foundation of mathematics and statistics is required.
+Having a good foundation in mathematics and statistics is required.
 Being able to understand the metrics and business problems is also required for most data science roles.
-Understanding linear algebra, conditional probability, Bayes theorem, and central tendencies is necessary.
+Understanding linear algebra, conditional probability, Bayes theorem, and central tendencies are necessary.
 Having a strong foundation helps you with the tools of data science and making analysis.
 Your portfolio should showcase an understanding of the core concepts and familiarity with some of the commonly used tools.

 Q: How to transition from one career to another?
 For example, from cloud computing development environment to data science or from marketing and automation to data Science or from software engineering to data science.